cds-amal/truffle-revert-issue/readme.md

-With block time set `ganache-cli -b 1` the exception message includes the transaction id with what seems like a developer hint message instead of indicating what kind of error was encountered.
+With block time set `ganache-cli -b 1` the exception message includes the transaction id with what seems like a developer hint message instead of indicating what kind of error occurred.

 ```
 Transaction: 0x3d45180a08e8c3696285352e2758da453c0e804f2f90df56593a3976c339acdd exited with an error (status 0).